rafl/tpf-soc/guidelines/students.md

 To ensure we're not missing out on anything, we need you to update us on your progress on a regular basis.
-We ask you to do this by sending an email to both of your mentors as well as the tpf-gsoc-students@googlegroups.com [mailing list](https://groups.google.com/forum/#!forum/tpf-gsoc-students) at the beginning of each week.
+We ask you to do this by sending an email to both of your mentors as well as the tpf-gsoc-students@googlegroups.com [mailing list](https://groups.google.com/forum/#!forum/tpf-gsoc-students) and tpf-gsoc@googlegroups.com [mailing list](https://groups.google.com/forum/#!forum/tpf-gsoc) at the beginning of each week.

 Start by the beginning of the coding period at latest, but of course we'd also love to hear what you're up to in the community bonding period,